digiltd/oh-rtd-test/Homematic-Binding.md

 #### CUL

 The other cheaper alternative is the CUL stick.
 The CUL is an USB stick that can be used as a wireless transceiver.
 It ca be programmed to be used with a hughe amount of wireless protocols, under which you can find the homemtic protocol as well.
-Since the CUL is not natively supported by the binding, you need a program to translate the CUL data to the CCU XML RPC interface: homegear
+Since the CUL is not natively supported by the binding, you need a program to translate the CUL data to the CCU XML RPC interface: [Homegear](http://www.homegear.eu)

 We have reports from users that succesfully use both for their homemtic devices.
 Apparently security is still not supported.